-Level 1 (monitoring by select) Monitoring with only reference to the monitor table.
-SQL statements executed for the monitor table are of (select) type.
+- Level 1 (monitoring by select) Monitoring with only reference to the monitor table.
+SQL statements executed for the monitor table are of (select) type. - Level 2 (monitoring by update/select)

 Monitoring with reference to and update of the monitoring table.
 SQL statements executed for the monitor table are of (update / select / reindex / vacuum) type.